Audit Firm Scalebox

 You will also need to demonstrate that improving audit quality is a primary objective for the firm and that the firm is prepared to make the necessary investment.

-Before applying to the Scalebox, please read the Scalebox Terms and Conditions.
+Before applying to the Scalebox, please read the Scalebox Terms and Conditions and the FRC Regulatory Privacy Notice.

-We will select firms to participate in the Scalebox based on our assessment of the information set out in a firm’s application and other information available to us, including our knowledge and understanding of the firm’s audit strategy and quality risks posed by the firm.
+We will select firms to participate in the Scalebox based on our assessment of the information set out in a firm’s application and other information available to us, including our knowledge and understanding of the firm’s audit strategy and audit quality.
 If a firm’s application is rejected, we will explain the reasons for our decision and what the firm could do to make a successful future application.
-Our decision as to whether to select a firm to participate in the Scalebox will be final.

 What happens when I join the Scalebox?